FindLiad/Human-Resources-Data-Visualization-Dashboard/README.md

       <p>
        Phase one delivered a secure, role-based dashboard with demographics, salary, tenure, and performance, reducing manual reporting 40%.<br><br>
        Phase two unlocked DEI filters, released safely once governance rules hardened.
 Executives gained confidence modeling headcount scenarios, finance tracked workforce costs in real time, and HR leaders advanced DEI with trust.<br><br>
        What began as fractured, error-prone reporting became an enterprise-wide decision engine.
-Most importantly, the once-skeptical HR leader became its loudest advocate, championing the tool to peers as a new standard for data-driven workforce planning..
+Most importantly, once-skeptical HR leaders became the loudest advocates, championing the tool to their peers and teams as a new standard for data-driven workforce planning.
       </p>
     </div>
     <figure class="story-img-wrap">